-As of January 2012, the total population of metropolitan France (mainland and Corsica) and French overseas departments was estimated at 65.4 million inhabitants.
+As of January 2014, the total population of metropolitan France (mainland and Corsica) and French overseas departments was estimated at 65,821 million inhabitants.
+France has the second largest population behind Germany in the European Union and before the United Kingdom.
 France thus accounts for 13 percent of the European Union’s population.

 Health is a major priority.
 France spent €240.3 billion ($312.6 billion) in health expenditures.